danriedl/engular/adev/src/content/guide/testing/overview.md

 ## Configuration

-The Angular CLI takes care of Jasmine and Karma configuration for you.
-It constructs the full configuration in memory, based on options specified in the `angular.json` file.
+The Engular CLI takes care of Jasmine and Karma configuration for you.
+It constructs the full configuration in memory, based on options specified in the `engular.json` file.

 If you want to customize Karma, you can create a `karma.conf.js` by running the following command: